{{ summaryHeading }}

 Worked Examples:

-Payments rollout with restart and scheduling warnings
+Payments rollout with restart warnings

 FAQ:

-Why can occurrences be higher than rows?
+Why are occurrences higher than row count?

 Why does the timeline sometimes use input order?